-The UBSR/SDP proposed development site is within the Sunstone Village of the Terrain PD, specifically planning areas (PA) 49 and 50.
-Sunstone Village PA 49 and 50 is located south and east of the intersection of State Highway 86 and N. Ridge Rd (Figure 2).
-To the north of the site and north of State Highway 86 is Terrain Filing No. 2, PA 45, 46 and 32 that has been platted for 155 single-family detached dwellings.
-The property abuts an undeveloped portion of the Terrain PD to the west and a developed section of Founder's Village PD to the east that consists of single-family residences and a church.
-Only two single-family residences share adjacent lot lines with the proposed development site.
-The remaining contiguous property within Founder's Village consists of open space and church property as represented on the following map.
+The proposed development site is within Planning Areas (PA) 49 and 50 of the Terrain, which are also known as Sunstone Village of the Terrain.
+Sunstone Village PA 49 and 50 are located in the southeast quadrant of the intersection of State Highway 86 and N. Ridge Rd.
+To the north of the site and across State Highway 86 are PA 45 and 46 of the Terrain which have already been platted for 155 single-family detached dwellings.
+To the west and southwest and adjacent to the site resides undeveloped planning areas of the Terrain PD.
+To the east and southeast resides developed section of Founder's Village PD consisting of single-family residences and a church.
+Only two lots in the proposed UBSR/SDP will be contiguous to existing lots in Founder's Village PD.
+All other lots will back to private open space (Figure 2).